-A tabular (.tsv) file is a text file in which each line represents a row in a table.
+A tabular file is a text file in which each line represents a row in a table.
 The column entries in a given row are separated by tabs.
-The first line of the file must contain a tab-separated list of column names, which should be unique.
-This description of tabular files conforms to that used by BIDS.
+Further, the first line of the file must contain a tab-separated list of column names, which should be unique.
+This description of tabular file conforms to that used by BIDS.